 San Diego, California

-While warm weather and October’s low hotel room rates make San Diego a great fall vacation spot, the truth is that there’s really not a bad time to visit the city.
+While warm weather and October’s low hotel room rates make San Diego a great fall vacation spot, the truth is that there’s really not a bad time to visit San Diego on a budget.
 In Fact, thanks to its near-flawless year-round weather, San Diego also made it on our list of best places to visit in July.

 Thanks to October weather that averages temperatures in the 70s, you’ll have plenty of opportunities to get outside on your trip.
 Whether you hike the scenic trails of the Torrey Pines State Reserve, visit the countless free attractions within Balboa Park, or just want to kick back on Mission Beach, you’re guaranteed plenty of budget friendly fun.